October 18, 2012

 So what are people using their computers and internet for?

 1. Paying their bills – When is the last time anyone bought a stamp?
 With the availability to pay bills with online transactions it might be years before you actually need to set foot in the post office.
-As internet security gets better and older people become comfortable with the technology, more and more people will use the internet to pay bills.

 Top 4 Affordable Smartphones on the Market